-- 6. Grades at Junctions Pipe crowns of branch or trunk lines entering and exiting junctions should be at the same elevation.
-If a lateral is placed so its flow is directed against the main flow through the manhole or catch basin, the lateral invert must be raised to match the crown of the inlet pipe.
+- can cause abrasion in the pipes.
+For velocities approaching or exceeding 10 feet per second, designers should consult the Section 8-6 for abrasion design guidance. - 6.
+Grades at Junctions Pipe crowns, of differing diameter, branch or trunk lines should be at the same elevation when entering and exiting junctions.
+For pipes of the same diameter where a lateral is placed so the flow is directed against the main flow through the manhole or catch basin, the lateral invert must be raised to match the crown of the inlet pipe.
+Matching the crown elevation of the pipes, will prevent backflow in the smaller pipe.
 (A crown is defined as the highest point of the internal surface of the transverse cross section of a pipe.) - 7.
-Minimum Pipe Diameter The minimum pipe diameter shall be 12 inch (300 millimeters), except that single laterals less than 50 feet (15 meters) long may be 8 inches (200 millimeters) in diameter (some manufacturers are unable to add protective treatment for 8 inches storm drain pipe). - 8.
-Maximum Pipe Diameter Designers should verify the maximum allowable pipe diameter into a drainage structure prior to design.
-Some standard plans for drainage structures have pipe allowances clearly stated in tables for various pipe materials.
+Minimum Pipe Diameter The minimum pipe diameter shall be 12 inches (300 millimeters), except that single laterals less than 50 feet (15 meters) long may be 8 inches (200 millimeters) in diameter (some manufacturers are unable to add protective treatment for 8 inch storm drain pipe). - 8.
+Structure Constraints During the storm drain layout design, designers should also consider the physical constraints of the structure.
+Specifically: - Diameter Designers should verify the maximum allowable pipe diameter into a drainage structure prior to design.
+Some standard plans for drainage structures have pipe allowances clearly stated in tables for various pipe materials. - Angle Before finalizing the storm drain layout, designers should verify the layout is constructible with respect to the angle between pipes entering or exiting a junction.
+In order to maintain the structural integrity of a junction there are minimum clearance requirements that must be met depending on the pipe diameter.
+Designers can verify the minimum pipe angle with the Pipe Angle Calculation Worksheet located on the HQ Hydraulics web page at: www.wsdot.wa.gov/Design/Hydraulics/ProgramDownloads.htm. - 9.
+Pipe Material Storm drains should be designed to include all Schedule A pipe options, unless specific site constraints limit options.
+See Section 6-8 for further discussion. - 10.

-- 9. Energy Losses Energy losses are calculated to determine the hydraulic grade line.
-Energy losses only need to be calculated when the losses occurring might be significant; see section 6-6 for a discussion on calculating energy losses.
-Possible situations of concern include the following: - High flow velocities through the system. - Pipes are on flat slopes. - Inlet and outlet pipes forming a sharp angle at junctions. - Multiple flows entering a junction. - Pipes entering and leaving the junction are very shallow. - 10.
 Increase in Profile Grade In cases where the roadway or ground profile grades increase downstream along a storm drain, a smaller diameter pipe may be sufficient to carry the flow at the steeper grade.
-However, due to maintenance concerns, the Washington State Department of Transportation (WSDOT) design practices do not allow pipe diameters to decrease in downstream runs. - Consideration could be given in such cases to running the entire length of pipe at a grade steep enough to allow use of the smaller diameter pipe.
+However, due to maintenance concerns, the Washington State Department of Transportation (WSDOT) design practices do not allow pipe diameters to decrease in downstream runs.

+Consideration could be given in such cases to running the entire length of pipe at a grade steep enough to allow use of the smaller diameter pipe.
 Although this will necessitate deeper trenches, the trenches will be narrower for the smaller pipe and therefore the excavation may not substantially increase.
-A cost analysis is required to determine whether the savings in pipe costs will offset the cost of any extra structure excavation. - 11.
-Outfalls An outfall can be any structure (man-made or natural) where stormwater from WSDOT highways is conveyed off of the ROW.
-Outfalls must conform to the requirements of all federal, state, and local regulations and documented as described in Appendix 1-3 of this manual. - Additional considerations for outfalls include energy dissapators and tidal gates.
-Energy dissipators prevent erosion at the storm drain outfall, for design guidance see section 3-4.7 of this manual.
+A cost analysis is required to determine whether the savings in pipe costs will offset the cost of any extra structure excavation.

+11. Outfalls - An outfall can be any structure (man-made or natural) where stormwater from WSDOT highways is conveyed off of the right of way (ROW.)
+Outfalls must conform to the requirements of all federal, state, and local regulations and be documented as described in Appendix 1-3 of this manual.

+Additional considerations for outfalls include energy dissapators and tidal gates.
+Energy dissipators prevent erosion at the storm drain outfall, for design guidance see Section 3-4.7 of this manual.
 Installation of tide gates may be necessary when the outfall is in a tidal area, consult the Region Hydraulics Engineer for further guidance.